 So, why shouldn't documentarians go a bit further in make images pop out at their audiences?
 Precisely because that is then what the film becomes about.
 Technique, rather than the film's subject comes into focus when I, as a viewer, wonder: How did that extinct wooly bison just scamper by me?

-Of course, I haven't seen Cave yet -- nor have I seen the 3D documentary currently being produced by The Cove's director, Louis Psihoyos, in the ocean's depths -- and I may completely reverse my take on 3D and documentary when I see either or both.
-And, I'll surely let you know when I see them, whether I retract or not.
+I may completely reverse my take on 3D and documentary when I see a film in which the technology brings me closer to the subject, immerses me in it.
 Meanwhile, while I fully respect documentary filmmakers who are willing to push the envelope and take risks to reach and effect audiences, I remain, shall we say, dubious about the use of 3D in documentary films.